codemagic-ci-cd/codemagic-sample-projects/flutter/flutter-macos-demo-project/README.md

 This sample project illustrates all of the necessary steps to successfully build and publish a Flutter macOS apps with Codemagic.
 It covers the basic steps such as build versioning, code signing and publishing.

-You can find a more detailed instruction as well numerous guides to advanced features in our [official documentation](https://docs.codemagic.io/yaml-quick-start/building-a-flutter-app/).
+You can find more detailed instructions as well numerous guides to advanced features in our [official documentation](https://docs.codemagic.io/yaml-quick-start/building-a-flutter-app/).

 ## Adding the app to Codemagic
 The apps you have available on Codemagic are listed on the Applications page.
 Click **Add application** to add a new app.